amazon-ion/ion-python/README.md

 # Run tox for just Python 2.7 and 3.5.
 $ tox -e py27,py35

-# Run tox for a specific version and run py.test with high verbosity.
+# Run tox for a specific version and run py.test with high verbosity
-$ tox -e py27 -- -vv
+$ tox -e py27 -- py.test -vv

+# Run tox for a specific version and just the virtual env REPL.
+$ tox -e py27 -- python
 ```

 ## TODO